-Dr Olivia Hurley has be invited to speak at a number of high profile sport psychology related events.
+Dr Olivia Hurley has be invited to speak at a number of high profile sport psychology, cyberpsychology, and mental health related events.
 She has also received a number of academic appointments due to her profile within her field of sport psychology.

-- Invited to be a keynote speaker at the Mental Health and Wellbeing Summit in Dublin for October 2016.
+- Invited to be a keynote speaker at the Mental Health + Wellbeing Summit in Dublin in October 2016 + 2017

 - Acted as the On-Air Host for IADT’s ‘Building Resilience: Lessons from Sport’ Television Production in October 2015.

-- Appointed to her current role of External Examiner for the MSc in Sport Psychology at Waterford Institute of Technology in 2014.
+- Appointed to the role of External Examiner for the MSc in Applied Sport + Exercise Psychology at Waterford Institute of Technology (2014 – 2017).

 - Appointed to her current position of Secretary of the Division of Sport, Exercise and Performance (DSEPP) in PSI in January 2012.

-As a member of the Irish Institute of Sport’s panel of Sport Psychology Consultants, Olivia works with many top athletes and performers, in both team, and individual sports and disciplines, to help them enhance their performances.
+As a member of the Sport Ireland Institute’s panel of accredited Sport Psychology Consultants, Olivia works with many top athletes and performers, in both team, and individual sports and disciplines, to help them enhance their performances.
+Olivia set up and delivers the Certificate in Sport Psychology programme in IADT (see: www.droliviahurley.com/testimonials for a selection of some elite athlete-graduates’ comments on their experiences on her programme).
 Olivia was one of the co-founders of the Division of Sport, Exercise and Performance Psychology (DSEPP) in PSI.
-Olivia was an international sprinter, and earned a number of Irish Caps at underage and senior level until her retirement in 2002.
-Olivia still hold the U13 Irish Indoor 60 meter sprint championship record.
-Olivia loves to keep fit, and has a passion for all things sport and psychology related.
+A former international sprinter with a number of Irish Caps at underage and senior level until her retirement from competitive athletics in 2004, Olivia still hold the U13 Irish Indoor 60 meter sprint championship record.
+Olivia loves to keep fit and has a passion for all things sport and psychology related.